Published On: Dec 07 2012 12:21:31 AM CSTUpdated On: Dec 07 2014 01:00:00 AM CST

 1979: "Star Trek: The Motion Picture," a movie adaptation of the short-lived sci-fi television series, premieres in theaters 10 years after the TV series went off the air.
 It set a box office record for highest weekend gross, making $11.8 million in its first weekend despite mixed reviews from critics.
 The movie, starring the original cast from the TV show, including William Shatner, Leonard Nimoy, DeForest Kelley, James Doohan, Walter Koenig, Nichelle Nichols and George Takei, would spawn a film franchise that continues today.

-1979: Actress Jennifer Carpenter, best known for her role in the Showtime series "Dexter," is born in Louisville, Ky.
+1979: Actress Jennifer Carpenter, best known for her role in the Showtime series "Dexter," is born in Louisville, Kentucky.
 She's also appeared in movies such as "The Exorcism of Emily Rose," "Quarantine" and "Gone."

-1975: American author and playwright Thornton Wilder, who won three Pulitzer Prizes, for the novel "The Bridge of San Luis Rey" and for the plays "Our Town" and "The Skin of Our Teeth," dies at the age of 78 in Hamden, Conn.
+1975: American author and playwright Thornton Wilder, who won three Pulitzer Prizes, for the novel "The Bridge of San Luis Rey" and for the plays "Our Town" and "The Skin of Our Teeth," dies at the age of 78 in Hamden, Connecticut.

 1973: Former NFL wide receiver Terrell Owens, who played 15 seasons in the NFL and holds or shares several league records, is born in Alexander City, Alabama.
 Owens, who last played in 2010, spent the majority of his career with the San Francisco 49ers and also played for the Philadelphia Eagles, Dallas Cowboys, Buffalo Bills and Cincinnati Bengals, totalling 1,078 receptions, 15,934 receiving yards and 153 touchdowns in his career.
 The six-time Pro Bowl selection became nearly as known for his touchdown celebrations and his outspoken public persona as for his play on the field.